dogadogan/InfraredTags/README.md

    - A window with a panel should open on the right play around with the values until a code is detected
    - Take note of these values, these values can be used to change the parameters for the image transforms

-#### Machine learning for code detection
+### Machine learning for code detection
-   We have also developed machine learning (ML) modules for turning a low-resolution IR image to a binary image where the code is more easily detected.
-You can access the ML tutorials via [this link](/tree/main/ml_tutorial).
+   We have also developed machine learning (ML) modules for turning a low-resolution IR image to a binary image where the code is more easily detected using a convolutional neural network (CNN).
+You can access the ML tutorials via [this link](/ml_tutorial).

 ### Optional: Using a smartphone to decode the tags
    #### Hardware